alex-netkachov/pwd/README.md

 Features:

-- It is small, less than 450 lines of C# code.
+- It is small, less code means less bugs and less hidden places.
 - It is DRY, it is only focused on helping you managing passwords.
 - It does not vendor-lock you, use pwd together with openssl and your text editor.
 - It is opensource, so you can see what it does (and it small).
 - It is cross-platform, it works where dotnet works.
 - It is a script, so add your functionality as you please.
 - It is quite powerful (considering its size).

+I'm accepting feature requests, add an [issue](https://github.com/AlexAtNet/pwd/issues) or send me a message: <alex.netkachov@gmail.com>.

 ## Requirements